-6. The same goes for moving when almost all of your soldiers are done and out of action points and only a single soldier can do something – if that’s the case, and if you’re not short on the timer, you should always end your turn (either by getting into overwatch, or by hunkering down) and wait for the rest of your team.
+6. The same goes for moving when almost all of your soldiers are done and out of action points and only a single soldier can do something – if that’s the case, and if you’re not short on the timer, you should always end your turn (either by getting into overwatch or by hunkering down) and wait for the rest of your team.
 There’s nothing worse than running into a group of enemies when your soldiers are done with their actions and can’t do anything.

 7. Don’t ever leave your soldiers in solitude, without protection, even if they are behind a really good cover.
 A Viper can easily pull a soldier to himself across the whole screen, enemy reinforcements (or a disguised as a civilian Faceless) might appear very close to a lone soldier.
 This is especially important for sharpshooters, as this class is not the most effective one in close combat.
 Try to move your soldiers in pairs, so that you always have someone to help out.

-8. If an enemy hides behind a good, solid cover, yet is suspiciously non-active and refrains from attacking your soldiers, you should be cautious – there’s a good chance that he’s a bait, and when you close in on his position to flank him you will reveal a group of hidden enemies, waiting to trap you.
+8. If an enemy hides behind a good, solid cover, yet is suspiciously non-active and refrains from attacking your soldiers, you should be cautious – there’s a good chance that he’s a bit, and when you close in on his position to flank him you will reveal a group of hidden enemies, waiting to trap you.

 9. Try not to clump up your entire team.
-A lot of enemies have an area of effect attack at their disposal, not to mention grenades – the more scattered your soldiers are, the less chances for an enemy hitting multiple of them with a single attack.
+A lot of enemies have an area of effect attack at their disposal, not to mention grenades – the more scattered your soldiers are, the fewer chances for an enemy hitting multiple of them with a single attack.